Investigations process information sheet

 - a monitoring body for a compliance scheme.

-Most decisions following an investigation are reviewable in the AAT.
-However, decisions to take no further action, issue a written caution or apply to the Federal Court for an order for payment of a penalty or an injunction are not.
+Tax practitioners can apply to the Administrative Appeals Tribunal (AAT) for a review of most decisions following an investigation.
+However, decisions to take no further action, issue a written caution or apply to the Federal Court for an order for payment of a penalty or an injunction are not reviewable in the AAT.